LeoDev0/currency-telegram-bot/README.md

 ## :dart: About ##

-A simple telegram currency bot to keep me fastly updated about the chaotic brazilian currency depreciation.
+A simple telegram currency bot to keep me quickly updated about the chaotic brazilian currency depreciation.

 ## :rocket: Technologies ##